 We were definitely exhausted at the end, but exhilarated by the beautiful view!
 Our daughter was so proud of herself for hiking the mountain too!

-We spent the whole weekend in Glenwood Springs, and the locals also recommend the Mushroom Rock trail for families.
+We spent the whole weekend in Glenwood Springs and loved visiting the hot springs.
+The locals also recommend the Mushroom Rock trail for families.
 That’s definitely on our list for the next trip!

 What To Bring

 Water- It’s important to pack plenty of water, as it was hot and we all looked forward to the water breaks.
 We love to hike with these water bottles for kids.